Brian McDonald (Laois Gaelic footballer)

 Brian "Beano" McDonald (born 7 June 1980) is a Gaelic footballer and former player for Laois.
 He resides in Killeen, County Laois, his club is Arles–Killeen.

 Known as "Beano", McDonald was one of the top scorers in 2003 All-Ireland Senior Football Championship.
 He represented Ireland in the 2003 International Rules Series.
 He scored both goals and overs to win against Australia but Ireland ultimately lost the Series that year.

 In 2021 Billy Sheehan chose him as a Laois senior football selector.

 Career

-Brian has been a fan and fellow player favourite over the years both on and off the pitch, mentioned time and time again as a player with legendary status.

 Before reaching the age of 12, McDonald had won 5 county medals, playing for his club St Michael's (Arles–Killeen) and national school St Abban's N. S., following his progression to Knockbeg College his football career equally progressed, playing in both schools, club and county championships.

-By 17 "Beano" was lining out for Club and County, winning two All Ireland Football Championship Minor titles, three minor Leinster Championship titles and making his senior championship debut while still playing minor in 1998.

-McDonald was one week off sitting his leaving certificate when called up to play his debut senior championship clash against Westmeath, scoring to help Laois secure a place in the semi-final against kildare.